adamsilver/fdpb/04-book-a-flight.md

 GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.* In fact, we followed this guidance to the letter, in chapter 2, for the expiry date field.

 The field expects users to type a number matching the format found on the card.
-Users simply have to copy what they see, without needing to think.
+Users simply copy what they see, without needing to think.
 Obvious interfaces are good interfaces.

 ### Memorable dates

 The defacto thinking is that date pickers are always better than typing numbers into a text box.
 For memorable dates, such as date of birth, this is most certainly not true.
 It's arduous having to scroll and click through multiple years and months to find a date, when typing in 6 numbers unassisted is considerably quicker.

 GDS's research shows that 3 *separate* text boxes works best&mdash;one for day, month and year.
 Why 3 boxes?
 Because it solves the formatting issues we discussed earlier.